Medieval castle at night with green surveillance lights along walls, a red crack visible in the shadows

 Using the Method to Improve the Method

-Series: Breaking to Build: TDD Process Iterations (second post) Previous: What a Failed Experiment Got Right TL;DR: The TDD Pipeline taught “give principles, not steps” — but it had grown into a step-driven tool itself.
+Series: Breaking to Build: TDD Process Iterations (Post 2 of 3) Previous: What a Failed Experiment Got Right · Next: The Invisible Blank Layer TL;DR: The TDD Pipeline taught “give principles, not steps” — but it had grown into a step-driven tool itself.
 I stripped the operational steps from Phases 1 through 5, keeping only principles, risk hints, and counterexamples.
 The model independently derived the steps I had deleted.
 Output quality held.
 The reason: Phases 1 through 5 are creative phases that need room to diverge.
 Removing the fixed track actually helped.
 The same strategy failed on Phase 6 — next post explains why. ...

 2026-05-20 · 6 min · Alex Wang